k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

-> Note: The mismatches finding process looks either directly at the source data platforms or at the Catalog's Discovery outcome, when it being used.
+> Note: The mismatches finding process looks either directly at the source data platforms or at the Catalog's Discovery outcome, when it is being used.
 >